Solvaring/ESO_ZBS_APIcreator/README.md

 Updated API maker but the regex is sloppy and the file produced has some errant brackets and commas floating around.
 I cleaned it up with find and replace in notepad plus plus and am committing the cleaned up and working api definition file as ESOAPI.lua

-Just open the resulting file this script creates esoapidef.lua in notepad++, go to the find/replace tool and find all curly braces and commas at the beginning of a line with this regex "^\\}," then leave the replace field blank and 'replace all'
+Just open the resulting file this script creates ESOAPI.lua in notepad++, go to the find/replace tool and find all curly braces and commas at the beginning of a line with this regex "^\\}," then leave the replace field blank and 'replace all'

 After performing the instruction in the previous paragraph, go to the last line of the file and add a single closing curly brace '}'